YemingLakeForest/YemingLakeForest.github.io/_posts/2019-08-10-back-on-the-road-again.md

 and subsequently received the offers of three banks.

 After weighing the pros and cons of the gains and losses, I chose one of the three banks and went to work happily.
-The bank was Citi, in where I spent 5 good years of my career in.
+I spent 5 good years of my career in this place

 &nbsp;

 ## 1
 ----
-In the fall of 2012, I joined the Citi's ICG Global Markets Technology as a graduate.
+In the fall of 2012, I joined the the bank;s Global Markets Technology as a graduate.
-Simply put, this is the technology arm Citi's investment banking department.
+Simply put, this is the technology arm of its investment banking department.
 In Chinese context, this type of role is often referred as 'financial code farmer'.

 I do not agree nor like the description of 'code farmer'.